 Use ovs-stat on a host running openvswitch or a sosreport containing ovs data (requires openvswitch and networking plugin output).
 The result is a "dataset" - a sysfs-style representation of the switch - along with a summary of key attributes.
 This structure can then be queried manually or by using the built-in queries provided.
 It can also be viewed as a tree using the --tree command or exported as a tarball.
 Each dataset is keyed by hostname so that you can build a catalog of datasets from multiple hosts to allow searching across them.

-NOTE: recent version of snapd needed to get latest support for ovs interface hence why use the snap version since distro apt package may not be sufficient.
+NOTE: a recent version of snapd is needed to get latest support for ovs interface hence why we use the snap version since distro apt package may not be sufficient.

 sudo snap connect ovs-stat:openvswitch